I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "Toph isn't coming this time," she asked, noting the young earth-bender was still off with the work crews.

 "She's staying to help finish the temple before the rains start.
-That, and I think she likes showing off," he laughed as they both knew she had been carving up and raising stone faster and easier than his work crew.
+That, and I think she likes showing off," he laughed as they both knew she had been carving up and raising stone faster and easier than his entire work crew.

 There had also been some spirited arguments over design and structure with the foreman and the willful girl, too, since her arrival.